httpie/cli/README.rst

 Note that data fields aren't the only way to specify request data:
-`Redirected input`_ is a mechanism for passing arbitrary data request request.
+`Redirected input`_ is a mechanism for passing arbitrary request data.

 Escaping rules